P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats

 \section{Conclusion}

-In this paper, we present \workname{}, an algorithm-hardware co-design framework for efficient LLM inference on heterogeneous NPU-PIM accelerators.
+In this paper, we present \workname{}, an algorithm-hardware co-design solution for efficient edge LLM inference on heterogeneous NPU-PIM accelerators.
 On the algorithm side, \workname{} develops a novel quantization scheme using hybrid numerical formats to quantize all major LLM operands, while maintaining superior model accuracy.
 On the hardware side, \workname{} is equipped with optimized low-precision dataflow and an area-efficient PCU architecture to support the proposed quantization scheme.
-Our evaluation demonstrates that \workname{} significantly outperforms existing KV-cache-only and weight-activation quantization methods.
-Compared to SoTA LLM accelerators HBM-PIM, Ecco, and Pimba, \workname{} yields $4.9\times$, $2.0\times$, and $3.4\times$ speedups, respectively.
+Our evaluation demonstrates that the \workname{} algorithm outperforms SoTA KV-cache-only and weight-activation quantization methods: Oaken, QuaRot, and QoQ.
+Compared to SoTA LLM accelerators: HBM-PIM, Ecco, and Pimba, the \workname{} accelerator yields $4.9\times$, $2.0\times$, and $3.4\times$ speedups, respectively.